Joseph Peter Wilson: Burke Mountain Academy

 During the 1966 to 1969 period "Burke" was a small ski area in East Burke, Vermont.
 Under Wilson's management the facility was expanded, including the trails and base Lodge, where a bar and dining room were added.
 Several farmhouses were completely remodeled.
 Several condos, townhouses, and a vacation home were built.
 A complete sewage system was designed and built.
 Wilson staffed it with many young, enthusiastic people with skiing backgrounds, typical of the day.
 As a result of his real estate background, Wilson realized the future sales value of the land surrounding this Monadnock type mountain and the views it offered.
 Wilson also knew that along with ownership came the right to control the design and atmosphere of whatever was done in the future.
-Wilson put together a 4,000 acre land package on the north facing side, which also controlled lands on the east and west sides of the mountain.
+Wilson put together a 4,000-acre land package on the north facing side, which also controlled lands on the east and west sides of the mountain.

 In the continual effort to increase business at Burke, Wilson realized he had a lot of mountain and a lot of lift capacity, especially mid-week.
 He was aware of the experiments with ski sports academies at Stratton and Stowe.
 He decided it was worth a try.
 He made the proposal to his board and the Burke Mountain Academy was born.

-1970 Complete Cross-Country Skiing and Ski Touring

-Co-authored "Complete Cross-Country Skiing and Ski Touring" with William J. Lederer.
-Many believe this book is responsible for starting the boom in cross-country skiing in the United States in the 1970s.
-To this day, Wilson does not know what initially brought Lederer to Burke.
-However, through a fairy tale series of events, a lasting friendship and a great book were the outcome.
-Many say this was typical of Wilson's career.

-William J. Lederer was co-author with Eugene Burdick of one of the most well-known books in US history, "The Ugly American".
-Lederer was among the most prolific writers of the time.
-He had several other bestsellers.
-What did Lederer know about skiing, nothing, but Lederer knew how to write; Wilson knew how to ski, and could easily break down the principles of skiing techniques.
-They collaborated on the writing.

-1971 Glen Ellen

-He became director of advertising and public relations and manager of real estate sales at the Glen Ellen ski area in Vermont.
-Again, his love of skiing and knowledge of the sport combined with past work experiences aided him greatly.
-Most noteworthy was his ability to listen to and field questions.
-With his broad and extensive experiences he had plenty of resources to draw upon.